Frequently Raised Concerns

 Can a yet-to-exist software avatar of a physical book exceed the physical form in potential?

 > May be.

-Is there a web standard or a library that does books on web like a first class citizen?
+Is there a web standard or a library that treats a book like a first class citizen of web?

 Meet Bubblin Superbooks

 Bubblin is new take on bringing true-to-life books online.
-It is both iPad-first and offline-first, but should work just about anywhere.
-The reader on Bubblin emulates bifoliate pagination of a real book responsively with optimized page turns at a buttery 60 FPS.
-We expect to improve this with our next release of Bookiza alongwith Houdini & Waapi alternatives to near native level of performance on web.
+It is both 'iPad first' and 'offline first', but should work just fine on any device.
+See the current level of support.
+The book reader emulates bifoliate pagination of a real book responsively with optimized page turns at a buttery 60 FPS.
+We expect to improve this with our next release of Bookiza alongwith Houdini & Waapi alternatives at near-native level of performance on web.

 We at Bubblin think that online books and their diaspora has not even been invented yet.
 Our current reality of downloadable files that is tied to some piece of hardware is a lazy shortchange in place of a real online book that is yet to happen.
 Proprietary enterprise software, business style documents, word processors and a slew of incompatible formats in the wild isn't something that a true book lover will ever espouse.